Deepak568/Scaler_MLOps/README.md

 # Scaler_MLOps
 <br>
-Created for the ML Ops module
+Created for the ML Ops module.